AdaCore/gnatcoverage/testsuite/Qualif/Ada/req_set.rst

 .. index::
    single: Ada; Toplevel Requirement Group

-This is split in several parts, one per target coverage criterion of
+This is split in several parts, one per coverage criterion of
 relevance: